project-illium/illium-documentation/docs/node/running_a_node.md

                                     lite wallets
       --dropwsindex                 Delete the wallet server index from the database
-      --dbcache=                    The maximum size, in bytes, of the database memory cache
       --maxbanscore=                The maximum ban score a peer is allowed to have before getting banned (default: 100)
       --banduration=                The duration for which banned peers are